harmony-one/h/progress/rikako-hatoya.md

+2025-03-30 Sun: Continued with checking calculation for APY (10% difference).
+Also continued catching up with looking through Yuriy/Artem's /progress.

 2025-03-29 Sat: Started looking into Lending APY + Max ROE discrepancy between my subgraph and Euler front-end.
 Also searching for MEV Capital PT-wstkscUSD.